-Deployment groups make it easy to define groups of target servers for deployment.
+Deployment groups in Classic pipelines make it easy to define groups of target servers for deployment.
 Tasks that you define in a deployment group job run on some or all of the target servers, depending on the arguments you specify for the tasks and the job itself.

 You can select specific sets of servers from a deployment group to receive the deployment by specifying the machine tags that you have defined for each server in the deployment group.
 You can also specify the proportion of the target servers that the pipeline should deploy to at the same time.
 This ensures that the app running on these servers is capable of handling requests while the deployment is taking place.